tomsoutherland/vbm.py/README.md

   --brief        Shorter disk list
   --full         Include all disk details in list
 </pre>

 ABOUT

 vbm.py is a python3 program for management of VirtualBox VMs.
 I frequently need to create multiple VMs and attach shared storage which is very cumbersome in the GUI.
-This is the primary reason for writing the program (plus I get to sharpen my phython skills)
+This is the primary reason for writing the program (plus I get to sharpen my python skills)

 The design of the program assumes you intend to run your VMs with a serial port console. 'socat' will need to be installed in order for this to work.
 The VMs will